tedkuo1268/f1-discord-app/README.md

 4. Set up environment variables and config file:
     ```bash
-    # Add the Discord token you got from Step 1 here.
+    # Add the Discord app token you got from Step 1 here.
-    #
+    # Add your MongoDB credential details if you want to initialize the database with docker compose.
+    # If you are using your own MongoDB, then you can skip the MongoDb credential part.
     cp .env.example .env

+    # Edit your MongoDB connection details
     cp app_config.json.example app_config.json
     ```

+5. (*Optional*) If you would like to run MongoDB using the provided docker compose, just comment out the app service part and run:
+    ```
+    docker compose up -d
+    ```

+6. Run the app:
+    ```bash
+    source .venv/bin/activate   # .venv will automatically be created when you run uv sync.
+    python main.py
+    ```

 ## Docker Deployment

+If you want to deploy the app service with docker, just go through the step 4 and 5 (without commenting out anything) from the previous part, and your service will be ready to go.